Tyler799/Mechwarrior3Guide/Guide.md

 (I've only encountered this in the RIP version, not the installed version)

-There are several bugs which I'm almost 100% certain *only occur on the ripped version*.
+There are several bugs which I'm almost 100% certain *only occur on the ripped version* after testing in both.
 So again, I *do not recommend this approach*!
 Just download the ISO, and run the installer.

 **After main installation Method 1 or 2:**